nats-io/nats.net.v1/src/Samples/TlsVariationsExample/README.md

 The client thought that this was a mismatch and would not connect, essentially failing fast instead of waiting for the server to reject the connection attempt.

-The latest version of the client is able recognize this server configuration and understands that it's okay to connect securely to the proxy regardless of the server configuration.
+The latest version of the client is able to recognize this server configuration and understands that it's okay to connect securely to the proxy regardless of the server configuration.